-After the fifth year, students who are still receiving funding from the University will register for TGS 500.
+After the fifth year, students who are still receiving funding from the University will register for 3 units of TGS 500 for each quarter of funding.
 Students in their sixth year and above who are not receiving funding from the University will register for TGS 512 each quarter until degree completion.